WilliamConnatser/pg-toolbox/README.md

 ## Advanced Usage

-- The `slonik` package is the only export of this package, and can be imported to a toolbox file like so: `const slonik = require('pg-toolbox')`
-- This export contains the entire slonik library so you can write more advanced SQL scripts using slonik's many utility functions.
+- Leverage the `slonik` library's utility function to write more advanced SQL scripts.
-- Furthermore, toolbox files export an async function for a reason.
-You may perform database queries in order to inject dynamic values into your queries, or dynamically build a SQL script.
+- PG Toolbox files export an async function for a reason... to afford users the ability to build more advanced scripts.
+You may perform database queries, or other async logic, inside the toolbox files in order to inject dynamic variables into and/or dynamically build your SQL scripts.